-We may face legal claims; Litigation is expensive and we may not be able to afford the costs.
+We may face legal claims and litigation is expensive.

 We may face legal claims involving stockholders, consumers, competitors, and other issues.
 Litigation and other legal proceedings are inherently uncertain, and adverse rulings could occur, including monetary damages, or an injunction stopping us from engaging in business practices, or requiring other remedies, such as compulsory licensing of patents.